 How to Buy Hong Kong Dollar Before You Go

-There’s a certain reassurance that comes with stepping off the plane (or cruise ship) already cashed up with Hong Kong Dollar.
+There’s a certain reassurance that comes with stepping off the plane (or cruise ship) already cashed up with Hong Kong dollars.

-Buying Hong Kong Dollar before you leave Australian shores isn’t just convenient.
+Buying HK dollars before you leave Australian shores isn’t just convenient.
 It can also save you money.
-But it all depends on where you get your Hong Kong Dollar in Australia.
+But it all depends on where you get your Hong Kong Dollar in Australia and what AUD to HKD exchange rate you get.
 There are three main options:

-- Buy HKD online and have it delivered or collect it in-store
+- Buy Hong Kong dollars online and have it delivered or collect it in-store

 - Buy from a money changer